the-crypt-keeper/can-ai-code/README.md

 ## News

+**12/17** Pull up vllm to 0.2.5 and exllama2 to 0.11.
+Evaluate microsoft/phi-2, mistral-instruct-0.2 and a whole bunch of Mixtral-8x7B EXL2 quants.
+No luck yet with Mixtral via GPTQ, the model loading is timing out for me.

 **12/15** Evaluate togethercomputer/StripedHyena-Nous-7B - very promising results for a new architecture!

 **12/15** Evaluate LLM360/CrystalCoder and Mistral-Tiny/Small/Medium via API.